Immunologic adjuvant: Humans

+Narcolepsy

 An increased number of narcolepsy (a chronic neurological disorder) cases in children and adolescents was observed in Scandinavian and other European countries after vaccinations to address the H1N1 "swine flu" pandemic in 2009.
 Narcolepsy has previously been associated with HLA-subtype DQB1*602, which has led to the prediction that it is an autoimmune process.
 After a series of epidemiological investigations, researchers found that the higher incidence correlated with the use of AS03-adjuvanted influenza vaccine (Pandemrix).
 Those vaccinated with Pandemrix have almost a twelve-times higher risk of developing the disease.
+It only affected people who have the HLA-DQB1*0602 variant of the HLA-DQB1 gene, also known as DR2^{+}.
+0.02% of *0602 carriers who took the vaccine developed nacrolepsy, so while carrying *0602 and receiving the vaccine are necessary conditions, they are not sufficient.
+The missing conditions could be some other gene variants.

-The adjuvant of the vaccine contained vitamin E that was no more than a day's normal dietary intake.
-Vitamin E increases hypocretin-specific fragments that bind to DQB1*602 in cell culture experiments, leading to the hypothesis that autoimmunity may arise in genetically susceptible individuals, but there is no clinical data to support this hypothesis.
-The third AS03 ingredient is polysorbate 80.
-Polysorbate 80 is also found in both the Oxford–AstraZeneca and Janssen COVID-19 vaccines.
+There are three components in AS03: squalene, DL-α-tocopherol (vitamin E), and polysorbate 80.
+Squalene and polysorbate 80 both has long histoies of use in other vaccines and will not explain the uniqueness of the Pandemrix reaction, so vitamin E is the main suspect.
+The amount of vitamin E is no more than a day's normal dietary intake.
+Vitamin E increases hypocretin-specific fragments that bind to HLA-DQB1*0602 in cell culture experiments, lending credence to this theory.
+(A definitive proof would be a randomized controlled trial, but a "how many narcoleptics did we make" study would not pass ethical review.)

 Animals

-Aluminium adjuvants have caused motor neuron death in mice when injected directly onto the spine at the scruff of the neck, and oil–water suspensions have been reported to increase the risk of autoimmune disease in mice.
-Squalene has caused rheumatoid arthritis in rats already prone to arthritis.

-In cats, vaccine-associated sarcoma (VAS) occurs at a rate of 1–10 per 10,000 injections.
-In 1993, a causal relationship between VAS and administration of aluminium adjuvated rabies and FeLV vaccines was established through epidemiologic methods, and in 1996 the Vaccine-Associated Feline Sarcoma Task Force was formed to address the problem.
+In cats (and some dogs and ferrets) vaccine-associated sarcoma (VAS) or feline injection-site sarcoma (FISS) occurs at a rate of 1–10 per 10,000 injections.
+In 1993, a causal relationship between VAS and administration of aluminium-adjuvated rabies and FeLV vaccines was established through epidemiologic methods, and in 1996 the Vaccine-Associated Feline Sarcoma Task Force was formed to address the problem.
+FISS is characterized by an unintentionally prolonged inflammation at the injection site and an imappropriate respose by the other cells to the inflammation.
 However, evidence conflicts on whether types of vaccines, manufacturers or factors have been associated with sarcomas.
+It is unknown why humans do not have this reaction.